• Skip to primary navigation

 Several passion fruit skins and one white spoon full of its orange juice.

-1¼-pounds of ripe, fresh passion fruit yields about 1 cup of pulp, and if you strain the seeds out, there should be about ½ cup juice.
-(Since they vary in size, it's impossible to say exactly how many passion fruits this is, but it should be about 10 to 12, that are on the larger side.)
+• If you strain the seeds out, there should be about ½ to ¾ cup of juice.
+(Since they vary in size, it's impossible to say exactly how many passion fruits this is, but it's likely around 10.)

 Valentina K. Wein